kkpan11/apple-llvm-project/llvm/docs/CASObjectFormats/CASObjectFormats.md

 Not clear whether we'll evolve one of these or create a new one.

-### Caveat: Does not support real algorithms
+### Caveat: Not ready to support real algorithms

-At a minimum, we want the format/interface to support:
+At a minimum, we want APIs to support:

 - Builder APIs in a compiler backend.
 - APIs / data structures to support linking concepts, such as:
     - Symbol
     - Block
     - Atom
+    - Edges
+    - Relocations
-    - GOT
+    - Liveness
 - Lazy-loading during linking.

-Currently, these are not supported.
+The schemas/APIs don't support those (yet)... at least, not directly.
+They do support serialization to/from `jitlink::LinkGraph`, which does support those.

 ### Caveat: Missing high-level object file pieces